bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 caveats](https://w0chp.net/w0chp-pistar-dash/#rules).

-Users of `W0CHP-PiStar-Dash` are on [Module **E** of XLX493](https://w0chp.net/articles/wpsd-support-on-xlx493/).
-If you're lucky;
-and if I'm in a good mood and/or if my availability allows, I can help on there too.
-A very easy way to connect to the support reflector, is via BrandMeister DMR, TalkGroup `3170603`.
+Users of `W0CHP-PiStar-Dash` are on [Module **E** of XLX493](https://w0chp.net/xlx493-reflector/).
+If you're lucky; and if I'm in a good mood and/or if my availability allows, I can help on there.
+Other users on there are usually happy to help, too.
+A very easy way to connect to the support reflector, is via DMR; BrandMeister and/or TGIF Network, TalkGroup `3170603`.

 ## Installing `W0CHP-PiStar-Dash`